ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\chi_{k%2B1} = \chi_{k} %2B \Delta_t \frac{1}{T_{\chi}}(\chi_d - \chi_{k})"> <br>
 <img src="https://render.githubusercontent.com/render/math?math=U_{k%2B1} = U_{k} %2B \Delta_t \frac{1}{T_{U}}(U_d - U_{k})"> <br>

+<p> One version each for the CPU/GPU implementation. </p>

+### Obstacle_SBMPC_Parameters

+<p> Special case parameter class for the Obstacle_SBMPC which is used on the GPU.
+Uses the TML library instead of Eigen for matrix/vector types </p>

 ### Obstacle_SBMPC

-A simple SB-MPC meant for use by obstacles in the PSB-MPC prediction when considering intelligent obstacles. **Not tested nor finished yet**, so should not be used.
+A simple SB-MPC meant for use by obstacles in the PSB-MPC prediction when considering intelligent obstacles.
+One version each for the CPU/GPU implementation.

 ### Ownship

 This module implements a 3DOF surface vessel model with guidance and control as used in for instance <https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/2625756>.
-Should naturally match the underlying vessel. **NOTE**: Differs from the CPU-versions Ownship class, this one is designed to minimize memory usage on the GPU.
+Should naturally match the underlying vessel.
+One version each for the CPU/GPU implementation.

 ### KF